Irfan-akhan/Harmproperties/README.md

 # Harmproperties is a Real Estate landing page
-Harmproperties is a landing page for a fictionalReal Estate company for discovering properties for sale and rent.
+Harmproperties is a landing page for a fictional Real Estate company for discovering properties for sale and rent.
 ### [Live Site]( https://irfan-akhan.github.io/wilderness/)